GROUP-2C-UOP/placement/README.md

 # Project Setup Instructions - Basit

 ## Prerequisites

 Before you begin, you need to have:
 - [Node.js](https://nodejs.org/en/)
 - [Python](https://www.python.org/downloads/)

 ## Project Setup

+> **Note:** The following commands are for Windows.
+The commands for macOS may differ.

 ### Backend
 1. Clone the repository